 - Japanese group Hysteric Blue broke up after their guitarist plead guilty to being a serial rapist.

 - Iced Earth briefly included guitarist Ernie Carletti, but before they had recorded anything with him he was arrested on rape charges and immediately fired from the band.

 - Coheed and Cambria bassist Michael Todd was fired from the band in 2011 after being charged with armed robbery of a pharmacy only a few hours before a show in Massachusetts.

 - The Smashing Pumpkins knew about drummer Jimmy Chamberlin's drug problem for some time.
 They tolerated it until touring keyboardist Jonathan Melvoin died of an overdose while taking drugs with Chamberlin in July 1996.
 He was fired shortly afterward, but later got clean and rejoined the band in late 1998.

 - Gidget Gein, bassist for Marilyn Manson, was fired via telegram on Christmas Eve 1993 while in rehab for his latest overdose.
 Rather like the Dave Mustaine/Metallica situation, this was ironic as the members of Marilyn Manson were almost all notorious drug addicts.
 Gein died of a fatal overdose in 2008.

-- To quote Dennis Miller: "How fucked up do you have to be to get kicked out of Music/GunsNRoses?"
+- To quote Dennis Miller: "How fucked up do you have to be to get kicked out of Guns N' Roses?"
 The answer: as fucked up as their original drummer Steven Adler, who was fired for being so drugged that he only managed to finish one song on the Use Your Illusion albums, "Civil War".